artemkv/artemkv.github.io/relational_dbs.md

 ## Multiversioning

-- Instead of relying purely on locks, databases offer multiversion model, where each transaction sees a snapshot of data as it was some time ago, regardless of the current state of the underlying data
-- With multiversion model, when one transaction is modifying the data in the table, the original row is stored in some temporary place, so other transactions can read the unchanged data
+- With multiversion model, each transaction sees a snapshot of data as it was some time ago, regardless of the current state of the underlying data.
+When one transaction is modifying the data in the table, the original row is stored in some temporary place, so other transactions can read the unchanged data
 - Multiversion model still relies on locks to avoid conflicting updates, however, in such systems readers never block writer and writer never blocks readers

 ## Query execution